-1. Overview: On June 28, 2018 Granite Center LLC filed an application seeking RSA 79-E relief for property located at 4-6 Dixon Avenue.
+1. Overview: On June 28, 2018 Granite Center LLC filed an application seeking RSA 79-E relief for property located at 8-14 Dixon Avenue.
 Pro formas for the application were subsequently provided on June 29, 2018.
 The applicant plans to acquire this property on or about August 1, 2018.
 The property is part of a five property package being acquired from the New Hampshire Community Development Finance Authority d/b/a 14 Dixon Avenue Co L.L.C. for \$2 million.

-Acquisition of this property is part of a larger redevelopment project being undertaken by the applicant involving other properties including 1 Eagle Square, 8-14 Dixon Avenue, as well as three parking lots located on Dixon Avenue and Storrs Street (one of which is owned by the City).
+Acquisition of this property is part of a larger redevelopment project being undertaken by the applicant involving other properties including 1 Eagle Square, 4-6 Dixon Avenue, as well as three parking lots located on Dixon Avenue and Storrs Street (one of which is owned by the City).

-The subject property consists of a 13,164SF commercial building on a 0.36 acre lot, which currently features office uses.
+The subject property consists of a 23,980SF commercial building on a 0.23 acre lot, which currently features office uses.

-The property was constructed in 1883 in tandem with the adjacent Dow Block at 8-14 Dixon Avenue.
+Known as the Dow Block, 8-14 Dixon Avenue was constructed in 1883.
 A 1999 Historic Inventory Form commissioned by the City and completed by preservation consultant Lisa Mausolf determined that the property is eligible for the National Register as a supporting structure within the Downtown National Register District.

-The owner plans to invest approximately \$653,140 to renovate the property, excluding the acquisition price and associated landscaping improvements adjacent to the property.
+The owner plans to invest approximately \$426,041 million to renovate the property, excluding the acquisition price and associated landscaping improvements adjacent to the property.
 The project is scheduled to start in August 2018 and is projected to be completed in February 2019.
 As such, the RSA 79-E benefit will commence on April 1, 2019.